V 10.1, Oct. 2020 Go to latest version

 Cogent 2000, besides presenting stimuli and recording responses with precise timing provides additional utilities for the manipulation of sound, keyboard, mouse, joystick, serial port, parallel port, subject responses and physiological monitoring hardware.
 For fMRI experiments, Cogent 2000 can be configured to receive synchronization pulses from a scanner allowing experimental timing to be tightly coupled with image acquisition.

 Cogent Graphics, written by John Romaya (in Zeki's Lab) is a graphics toolbox for Matlab on the PC.
 It can generate realtime graphical animations for use as stimuli in visual experiments.
 Cogent Graphics provides commands for generating animations with millisecond accuracy at refresh rates up to 160 Hz as well as mouse and keyboard support for user input.

-The project is funded by the Wellcome Trust, groups involved in the development are the Laboratory of Neurobiology, the Functional Imaging Laboratory (the place where SPM was developed), and the Institute of Cognitive Neuroscience
+The project is funded by the Wellcome Trust; groups involved in the development are the Laboratory of Neurobiology, the Functional Imaging Laboratory (the place where SPM was developed), and the UCL Institute of Cognitive Neuroscience.

 Palamedes, written by Nick Prins (Mississippi University) and Fred Kingdom (McGill Univ.) is a free toolbox of Matlab or GNU Octave routines for the analysis of psychophysical data.
 It allows

 All user-end routines include elaborate help comments, including example code that will execute when typed into command window.
 Also provided is a set of heavily commented demonstration scripts which guide the user through all of the major analyses.
 Palamedes now also calculates measures for assessing stimulus summation in detection tasks.